 We target sales of our Lithium-ion rechargeable batteries and charging systems to OEM customers, as well as distributors and resellers focused on our target markets.
-We respond to Requests for Proposals ("RFPs") to design products for OEMs, and believe that our design capabilities, product characteristics and solution integration will cause OEMs to incorporate our batteries into their product offerings, resulting in revenue growth opportunities for us.
+We respond to Requests for Proposals ("RFPs") to design products for OEMs, and believe that our design capabilities, product characteristics and solution integration will encourage OEMs to incorporate our batteries into their product offerings, resulting in revenue growth opportunities for us.

-We continue to expand our marketing activities as part of our strategic plan, a comprehensive forward-looking document which sets forth our strategic growth plans, tactical actions and financial projections over a rolling three-year period, to increase sales of our rechargeable products for commercial, standby, defense and communications applications, as well as hand-held devices, wearable devices and other electronic portable equipment.
+We continue to expand our marketing activities as part of our strategic plan, a comprehensive forward-looking document which sets forth our strategic growth plans, tactical actions and financial projections over a rolling three-year period, to increase sales of our battery and energy products for commercial, standby, defense and communications applications, as well as hand-held devices, wearable devices and other electronic portable equipment.
 A key part of this expansion includes increasing our design and assembly capabilities as well as building our international network of distributors and value-added distributors.

-At December 31, 2020 and 2019, our backlog related to Battery & Energy Products was approximately \$34,600 and \$35,700, respectively.
-The 3% year-over-year decrease in our Battery & Energy Products backlog at December 31, 2020 primarily resulted from the December 2019 legacy BA-5390 delivery contract received from the Defense Logistics Agency and the completion of shipping under that contract in 2020.
-The 2020 year-end backlog is related to orders that are expected to ship throughout 2021 and does not include future shipments under the indefinite delivery/indefinite quantity Defense Logistic Awards for our BA-5390 batteries (\$21,400) and BA-5790/BA-5795 batteries (\$49,800).
+At December 31, 2021 and 2020, our backlog related to Battery & Energy Products was approximately \$55,300 and \$34,600, respectively.
+The 60% year-over-year increase in our Battery & Energy Products backlog at December 31, 2021 primarily resulted from the demand for our medical batteries, which in some cases includes orders pushed into 2022 because of the supply chain disruptions experienced in 2021 and the backlog associated with our acquisition of Excell on December 13, 2021.

+The 2021 year-end backlog is related to orders that are expected to ship throughout 2022 and does not include future shipments under the indefinite-delivery/indefinite-quantity Defense Logistics Agency awards for BA-5790/BA-5795 batteries (\$49,800) and BA-5390 batteries (\$9,900) and U.S. Army awards for Conformal Wearable Batteries (\$168,000).